xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/create-or-get-onlinemeeting-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new CreateOrGetPostRequestBody
+var requestBody = new Microsoft.Graph.Me.OnlineMeetings.CreateOrGet.CreateOrGetPostRequestBody
 {
 	StartDateTime = DateTimeOffset.Parse("2020-02-06T01:49:21.3524945+00:00"),
 	EndDateTime = DateTimeOffset.Parse("2020-02-06T02:19:21.3524945+00:00"),